Sho670/Sho670/README.md

 ## 🎯 Current Focus

-Improving my skills one commit at a time !!!
+Improving my skills one commit at a time; Learning from Contribution one at a time!!!